ITSMEUNICK-21/Income_and_Tax_Calculator/README.md

 # Income_and_Tax_Calculator
 Reliable and easy-to-use calculator to estimate your Tax payable on your taxable income.
-Income tax is computed as the product of a tax rate times the taxable income in accordance to guidelines laid out by Income Tax Department.
+Income tax is computed as the product of a tax rate times the taxable income in accordance to guidelines laid out by Income Tax Department

 ## Badges